dori-dev/game-of-life/README.md

 ```

 ## You Can Change
-- You can change the WIDTH, HEIGHT, COUNT constant variables to change GUI.
+- You can change the `WIDTH`, `HEIGHT`, `COUNT` constant variables to change GUI.
-- You can change the INTERVAL_TIME constant variable for the time interval between each generation.
+- You can change the `INTERVAL_TIME` constant variable for the time interval between each generation.

 #